NaasMazari/AuthoBot/README.md

-# puppeteer-scraping
+# puppeteer-Automation

-Web Scraper in javascript and puppeteer Library
-This script is designed to download media files from a webpage using Puppeteer.
-It is particularly useful for extracting media files from specific folders on a webpage.
+This script is designed to automate login /logout from a webpage using Puppeteer.
+It is particularly useful for bot on a webpage.

 ## Requirements